 5. Use a tripod and your camera’s timer.

 For the sharpest results, mount your camera on a tripod and use your camera’s timer to take the photo.
-Doing so eliminates camera shake, which causes the photo to become blurry.
+Doing so eliminates the camera shake, which causes the photo to become blurry.
 For long exposure times such as in low light at dusk, a tripod is a must.

 6. Keep the horizon straight and level.